Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-Although one could treat the general nonlinear inverse problem using standard optimization techniques, approaches that exploit the separable structure of the problem have been successfully used to improve convergence.
-For example, a decoupled or alternating optimization approach is a simple approach where for fixed $\bfx^{(nl)}$, a hybrid projection method could be used to solve the resulting linear inverse problem, and for fixed $\bfx^{(l)}$, a nonlinear optimization scheme can be used to solve the smaller dimensional optimization problem.
+where $\bfx_\true = \t$, with $\bfx_\true^{(nl)}\in \bbR^\ell$ and $\bfx_\true^{(l)} \in \bbR^{n-\ell}$ and $\bfA$ is a linear operator defined by a set of nonlinear parameters $\bfx_\true^{(nl)}$.
+Therefore $F$ is linear in $\bfx_\true^{(l)}$ and nonlinear in $\bfx_\true^{(nl)}.$ Furthermore, it is often the case that $\ell \ll n-\ell$.
+Such problems arise in imaging applications such as blind deconvolution, super-resolution imaging, and motion correction \cite{ChHaNa06,ChNa10}, but also in other inverse problems; see \cite{GolubVP}.
+Although one could treat separable nonlinear inverse problems using standard optimization techniques, approaches that exploit their separable structure have been successfully used to improve convergence.
+For example, a decoupled or alternating optimization approach is a simple approach where, for fixed $\bfx^{(nl)}$, a hybrid projection method could be used to solve the resulting linear inverse problem, and, for fixed $\bfx^{(l)}$, a nonlinear optimization scheme can be used to solve the smaller dimensional optimization problem.
 However, a potential disadvantage of these alternating approaches is slow convergence and sensitivity to initializations.
-An alternative approach is to use the variable projection method \cite{golub1973differentiation,golub2003separable,kaufman1975variable,o2013variable}, where one set of unknown parameters is mathematically eliminated and a reduced optimization problem is solved.
-Consider the full Tikhonov-regularized problem,
+An alternative approach is to use the variable projection method \cite{golub1973differentiation,GoPe03,GolubVP,kaufman1975variable,o2013variable}, where the linear variables are implicitly eliminated and a reduced optimization problem is solved.
+Consider the full Tikhonov problem,

 A variable projection approach applied to \eqref{eq:NLLS} would seek the solution to the reduced optimization problem,

 where